MingkunLishigure/SiCL/README.md

-:heart: **We extend a warm invitation to researchers to venture into exploring diverse approaches in generating pedestrian semantic information and conducting experiments on MaskCL.
+:heart: **We extend a warm invitation to researchers to venture into exploring diverse approaches in generating pedestrian semantic information and conducting experiments on SiCL.

 :heart:We are greatly anticipating the researchers' invaluable contributions in terms of sharing and providing feedback on their experimental outcomes!**